Everything that is alive is conscious.

 Sounds a little bit Like … a Massage?

 Although a massage may seem similar to soft tissue osteopathic techniques, they totally are different.
 Traditional massage mainly focuses on muscles and involves the use of broad movements.
 On the other hand, this osteopathic techniques is more targeted and has set objectives.
 Once the required reaction has been achieved, the application of the techniques stops.
 This technique accomplishes its purpose when the concerned tissues relax.

 Soft tissue technique helps restoring your body’s functions as well as ease the patient’s pain.
 Like each osteopathic technique, it has its own specific benefits.
 Some of the general benefits that you can get from soft tissue techniques include:

 - Releasing body tension (dissipate stress related symptoms)

-- Relieving pain in different parts of the body such as the back, joints, the neck and the head
+- Relieving pain in any parts of the body ( back, joints, the neck, the head,…)

 How is Soft Tissue Osteopathy Performed ?